ibm-cloud-docs/codeengine/deploy-job.md

 ### Viewing job logs with the CLI
 {: #view-joblog-cli}

 To view job logs for a specific run with the CLI, use the `jobrun logs` command.
-The `jobrun get` command displays details about your run including the running instances of the run.
+The `jobrun get` command displays details about your run, including the running instances of the run.

 For example, to view the logs for the `testjobrun` job, use the command: